Ultimate Challenge MMA: White Collar MMA (WCMMA)

 Dave O'Donnell created White Collar MMA (WCMMA), with the idea that "gives the average man the chance to experience the thrill of hand to hand combat inside the octagon.
 Competing in the disciplines of boxing, kick boxing, Muay Thai and MMA, WCMMA lets nine to fivers take the frustrations of the office out on the man to stands toe – 2 - toe with them in the cage."
 He says: ‘Every man who sits behind his desk at work watches MMA fights on YouTube or at home on TV can now give it a go.
 WCMMA gives that man the chance to live the dream.
 These guys will compete against each other in three 90 seconds rounds in a safe and controlled environment putting their skills to the test in a safe arena against fellow nine to fivers.’

-Dave will make sure that all fights are fair and each competitor is in the right condition to fight.
-There will not be cost cuts on production will give them the opportunity to make their dreams come true.
-This will be their chance to become Rocky for one night.
-They will also hold amateur and semi-pro fights as well to allow amateur mixed martial artists a chance to grow their skills before going professional.
+Dave will oversee the conduct of fights to ensure that competitors are matched appropriately and that bouts are held under regulated conditions.
+The production will not reduce costs in safety-related areas.
+The event will also include amateur and semi-professional fights, providing opportunities for less experienced mixed martial artists to gain experience before turning professional.